Friday, 6 May 2016

 'Cry Baby' Music Video Anlaysis

-of video to establish story.
+Screenshots of the beginning of video to establish story. |

-Picture of Melanie as Cry Baby.
+Picture of Melanie as Cry Baby. |

 Scenes such as when Cry Baby spells 'FUCK' with the alphabet blocks or when she holds a real brain/heart to coincide with the lyrics: 'You seem to replace your brain with your heart' add a maturere/disturbing feel to the music video to contrast with the baby aesthetics (showing consistency in Melanie's ceative star image).
 The